On asymptotically almost periodic solutions to the Navier-Stokes equations on hyperbolic manifolds

 \subsection{Introduction}

-The incompressible Navier-Stokes equation (INSE) have been widely studied on the hyperbolic or generalized Einstein non-compact manifolds with negative Ricci curvatures since 1970's.
-The original paper of Ebin and Marsden \cite{EbiMa} establishes the formula of Navier-Stokes equation on these manifolds.
-In this work the authors give a generalized Laplacian operator on vector fields on Einstein manifolds by using the deformation tensor.
-Then, the formula of Ebin and Marsden has been studied extensively in the works of Czubak and Chan \cite{Cz1,Cz2,Cha}, Pierfelice \cite{Pi}, Huy et al. \cite{HuyXuan2020} and many other authors (see for example \cite{Fa2018,Fa2020,Li,Zha}).
-In particular, Czubak and Chan \cite{Cz1,Cz2,Cha} (see also \cite{Li}) proved the non-uniqueness of the weak Leray-Holf solutions of INSE in the real hyperbolic manifold; Pierfelice \cite{Pi} established the dispertive and smoothing estimates then proved the existence and uniqueness of the bounded mild solutions of INSE on the generalized non-compact manifolds with negative Ricci curvatures and Huy et al. \cite{HuyXuan2020} constructed the initial data and proved the existence of the periodic solution of INSE on Einstein manifold with negative Ricci curvature.
+The incompressible Navier-Stokes equations (INSE) have been widely studied on the hyperbolic or non-compact Einstein manifolds with negative Ricci curvatures since 1970's.
+The original paper of Ebin and Marsden \cite{EbiMa} established the formula of Navier-Stokes equation on these manifolds.
+In this work, the authors gave a generalized Laplace operator on vector fields on Einstein manifolds by using the deformation tensor.
+Then, Ebin and Marsden's Laplace operator has been studied extensively in the works of Czubak and Chan \cite{Cz1,Cz2,Cha}, Pierfelice \cite{Pi}, Nguyen et al. \cite{HuyXuan2020,HuyXuan2021,HuyXuan2021'} and many other authors (see for example \cite{Ba2020,Fa2018,Fa2020,Li,Zha}).
+In particular, by using Ebin-Marsden's Laplace operator, Czubak and Chan \cite{Cz1,Cz2} (see also \cite{Khe2012,Li}) considered the problem of non-uniqueness of the weak Leray-Holf solutions of INSE on the real hyperbolic manifold, or some other non-compact manifolds.
+Pierfelice \cite{Pi} established the dispersive and smoothing estimates, then proved the existence and uniqueness of bounded mild solutions of INSE on non-compact Einstein and generalized non-compact manifolds with negative Ricci curvatures.

-The study of periodic mild solution and its generalizations of INSE is an important direction and it has received a lot of attention from mathematicians.
-On Euclidean space $\mathbb{R}^n$, the various types of bounded mild solution of INSE on the unbounded domains are studied in some recent works \cite{GHN,HiHuSe,Huy2014,Huy2018,HuyHaSacXuan2,HuyHaSacXuan3}.
-The authors used the $L^p-L^q$- dispertive and smoothing estimates to invoke the Massera-type principle to prove the existence, uniqueness of the the periodic, almost periodic, almost automorphic mild solutions and their stability of INSE on unbounded domains in certain interpolation spaces.